-Students had access to a text version of the course slides, and student B recorded the classes, as he usually does in every course, often also making it available to student A. So they listen to the recorded tapes and use screen readers and a Braille line to access course contents.
-They found the content accessibility to be similar to what they are used to.
-The main difficulty, as usual, is dealing with images, and they would have benefited from the textual version of the textbook as well.
+Students had access to a text version of the course slides, and student B recorded the classes, as he usually does for every course, often also making it available to student A. So they listen to the recorded tapes and use screen readers and a Braille line to access course contents.
+They found content accessibility to be similar to what they are used to.
+The main difficulty, as usual, is dealing with images, and they would have benefited from the text version of the textbook as well.

-Regarding our behavior in classes, whenever a blind student was present, we entered a different mode of explaining the materials, something we trained over in the different courses we teach them, and is particularly difficult the fist times.
-We provide more descriptive information, especially related with any available sketches and diagrams, sometimes reducing related and complementary information, and avoiding some common contextual references we would provide should we have the time.
-It is like a cognitive breakdown [16] that gets us to a mode where we become more aware of the process of explaining, and more reflective [12].
+As for our behaviour in classes, whenever a blind student was present, we entered a different mode of explaining the materials.
+This is particularly difficult at first, but we learnt and trained it through the different courses we taught them.
+We provided more descriptive information, especially related with any available sketches and diagrams, sometimes reducing the amount of related and complementary information, and avoiding some common contextual references we would have provided if we had had the time.
+It is like a cognitive breakdown [14] that gets us to a mode where we become more aware of the process of explaining, and more reflective [15].
 In this mode, we tend to explain some things differently, especially when in the presence of descriptive materials, such as diagrams or pictures.
-We explain them in more detail - sometimes in a way that becomes too exhaustive for the rest of the audience, as many times was pointed out during lectures - tend to describe visual relationships that are obvious to the others, and make references to some things we think they are more familiar with.
+We explain them in more detail - sometimes in a way that becomes too exhaustive for the rest of the audience, as was pointed out many times during lectures - and we tend to describe visual relationships that are obvious to the others, and make references to things we think they are more familiar with.
 We try to find different examples or to explain the same examples in different ways.
-This however is difficult to do in very large classes, and sometimes we get distracted and get back to the more usual and somehow more experiential mode of explaining, until the next breakdown when attention is drawn back again to these students and how we are conveying the messages.
-In some cases, to make up for this, we tend to explain some topics further, after or outside the classes.
+This however is difficult to do in very large classes, and sometimes we get distracted and go back to the more usual and somehow more experiential mode of explaining, until the next breakdown when attention is drawn again to these students and how we are conveying the messages.
+In some cases, to make up for this, we tended to explain some topics further, after or outside the classes.

-4.4 Exam
+4.4 Examination

-The exams given to the blind students were very similar to the other exams, having up to 10% different questions, addressing less visual aspects of interaction, or having additional explanations making up for the absence of figures.
-The blind students found the exams to be adequate for them, while still covering the wide range of topics.
-The student failing the exams blamed it mainly on the lack of study, and having to study also for other courses.
+The exams given to the blind students were very similar to the other exams.
+Up to 10% of questions were different and these addressed less visual aspects of interaction, or had additional explanations making up for the absence of figures.
+The blind students found the exams to be suitable, while still covering the wide range of course topics.
+The student failing the exams blamed it mainly on lack of study, and having to study also for other courses.
 One of the blind students suggested having two tests instead of a final exam, to reduce the amount of topics to study each time.
-However, the other student found it ok.
+However, the other student found it adequate.

-Blind students received their exams in digital text format in a portable PC.
-They wrote down their answers inline in the text file, having their screen readers and Braille lines helping in the access.
-They also had 50% extra time to complete their exams, according to a special regulation, which has proven to be enough in the cases we had so far.
+Blind students received their exams in digital text format on a portable PC.
+They wrote down their answers inline in the text file, with their screen readers and Braille lines to help with access.
+They also had 50% extra time to complete their exams, according to a special regulation, which has proven to be adequate in the cases we had so far.